 Please submit ALL of your current Licenses/Registrations/Certifications according to the application instructions.

 The tuition is prohibitive for me.
 Are there any scholarships or financial aid funds available?

 Since the program is not a degree-granting program with the University of Arizona, there is no financial aid available through federally sponsored student loans.
-We do have some scholarships available at this time, please visit the IHeLp Scholarship page to read the details.
+When we do have some scholarships available, please visit the IHeLp Scholarship page to read the details.
 There are a number of payment plans available.
 Also consider talking with your employer about sponsoring you for some of the enrollment expenses.

 What are the technical requirements for my computing device(s)?